AckerlyXu/heima/articles/media-services/media-services-advanced-encoding-with-mes.md

     </AACAudio>

 ## <a id="deinterlacing"></a>Disable auto de-interlacing
-Customers don’t need to do anything if they like the interlace contents to be automatically de-interlaced.
+Customers don't need to do anything if they like the interlace contents to be automatically de-interlaced.
 When the auto de-interlacing is on (default) the MES does the auto detection of interlaced frames and only de-interlaces frames marked as interlaced.

 You can turn the auto de-interlacing off.
 This option is not recommended.